 You should see "Authorization has been granted successfully.
 Please switch to your application."

 Close your browser and return to GSPS.
 The Status value should change to Authorized.

 Note: If the GSPS screen doesn't display Authorized, authorization has failed and you should refer to the error message at the bottom of the GSPS configuration screen.
 Authorization can fail for a number of reasons, typically:

-- The G Suite user isn't a super administrator in your G Suite domain.
+- The user isn't a super administrator for your Google domain.